jdillard/structed_tutorial/editme.rst

 are displayed in a large font.
 Inline markup is also styled to make them stand out

 Edited documents are saved as reStructuredText.
-GitHub: versioning
+GitHub: versioning!
+Editor works on a repository level.
+Navigate to a repository.
+File tree displayed on left.
+Commits to structed branch.

 Collaborative editing.
+Simultaneous editing by multiple users.
+They need push access to the repository.

 Limitations
 ~~~~~~~~~~~

 Not all document elements are supported.
-List them.
-Others are described in the
+Supported elements are discussed in
-next section.
+the next section.

 Many writing aids can be added.
 For example, popping up a list of available
 reference targets.
 Inter-file cross-references.